dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ---
-title: When you should go to gym?
+title: When and where you should go workout?
-teaser: teaser ...
+teaser: An unprecendent look at facility traffic at Wooden and BFit

 authors:
     - tyson_ni
 key_takeaways:
-    - ...
+    - Data provided by UCLA Recreation show clear and consistent usage patterns across Wooden and BFit
-    - ...
+    - Use the graphics below to decide when and where to workout
 featured_image:
     url: gym-traffic/comparison-chart.png
     og_image: gym-traffic/comparison-chart.png